heathhenley/heathhenley.github.io/content/posts/download-an-image-from-a-gdoc.md

 # The deets
 Here are two simple ways to get an image out of a Google Doc, at least until Google (maybe inevitably?) adds a “right click-> save image as” feature.

 The first way is pretty straightforward, download the Google Doc containing the image files you would like to extract as a web page (File → Download → Web page (.html, zipped)).
 The image files will be contained in the downloaded .zip file.
 Extract the zip and the images will be in an “images” directory.

-The second way to grab the image is to open developer tools in your browser of choice, and navigate to the “Network” tab.
+The second way to grab the image is to open developer tools in your browser of choice (Chrome and Chromium based browsers: `CTRL + SHIFT + I`), and navigate to the “Network” tab.
 We’re going to watch for the browser to request the image, and then we can use that link to download the image directly.

 ![Network Tab in Dev Tools](/gdoc/gdoc_1.png)